 Here's how the most effective office team building activities stack up:

-Pick based on your budget, group size, and what outcome matters most—trust, innovation, communication, or speed.
+Choose based on your budget, group size, and what outcome matters most, trust, creativity, communication, or speed.

-• Quick-Fire Connection: Daily check-ins and icebreakers.
-Fast way to build psychological safety.
+- Quick-Fire Connection: Daily check-ins and icebreakers.
+A fast way to build psychological safety.

-• High-Impact Connection: Deep bonding and trust building.
-Usually requires time or an off-site.
+- High-Impact Connection: Deep bonding and trust building.
+Usually takes time or an off-site.

-• High-Impact Strategy: Solve real problems, clarify vision, develop leadership through extended challenges.
+- High-Impact Strategy: Solve real problems, clarify vision, develop leadership through longer challenges.

 The 21 activities below are organized by this matrix.